orbitinghail/graft/DESIGN.md

 # Graft <!-- omit from toc -->

 Transactional lazy replication to the edge.
 Optimized for scale and cost over latency.
-Heavily leverages object storage for durability.
+Leverages object storage for durability.

 # Outline <!-- omit from toc -->